pepebe/contentblocks_cookbook/anchornav/README.md

    &fieldSettingsFilter=`alias!=`
 ]]
 ```
-Note If you are using multiple levels of headlines, you'll propably want to limit your anchornav to a certain level (for example h3).
+**Note:** If you are using multiple levels of headlines, you'll propably want to limit the items in your your anchornav to a certain level (for example h3).
 You can do this by modifying your fieldSettingsFilter property:

 ``` &fieldSettingsFilter=`alias!=,level==h3` ```